hatunn/hatunn/README.md

-- 👋 Hi, I’m @hatunn
+Hi, I’m @hatunn
-- 🌱 I’m currently learning JavaScript
+I have created a new GitHub for my learning process I’m currently learning JavaScript.

-- 📫 How to reach me, mervehtnozcan@gmail.com
+mervehtnozcan@gmail.com

 <!---
 hatunn/hatunn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.